About arc42

 WiChat

-The name of our project
+The name of our project and application.

 Question Generator (QG)

-A module of the application responsible for querying Wikidata, creating the questions and storing them
+A module of the application responsible for querying Wikidata, creating the questions and storing them.

 Large Language Models (LLM)